 - Reductions in force

 - Labor/Union issues including bargaining, grievance and arbitration, and NLRB claims

 - Separation letters

 - Training of managers in preventing problems.

 We have a successful record in defending employers before federal and state courts, as well as federal and state government agencies both in and outside Pennsylvania, such as the Equal Employment Opportunity Commission (EEOC), the National Labor Relations Board (NLRB), the Occupational Safety & Health Administration (OSHA) the Pennsylvania Human Relations Commission (PHRC), the U.S. Department of Labor (DOL) (and its divisions such as the Wage & Hour Division, the Office of Federal Contract Compliance, the Veterans Employment & Training Service).

-We are also active in the union area, representing management in both union dealings and union avoidance.
-We like to help employers do things right and efficiently (which sometimes means avoiding a lot of cumbersome policies that can’t anticipate future events) so employees do not feel the need for protection from them.
-A notable portion of our clients have union represented workforces, thus we are regularly involved in labor arbitrations, NLRB procedures (including unfair labor practice charges, unit clarifications, and union certification and decertification elections), collective bargaining or union negotiations, as well as general advice and counsel on business decisions (e.g., subcontracting, reductions in force, changes in operational measures, purchases and divestitures, etc.).
+We are also active in the union arena, representing management in both union matters and union avoidance.
+We like to help employers do things right and efficiently so employees do not feel that they need protection from their employer.
+A notable portion of our clients have union represented workforces, thus we are regularly involved in labor arbitrations, NLRB administrative matters (including unfair labor practice charges, unit clarifications, and union certification and decertification elections), collective bargaining or union negotiations, as well as general advice and counsel on business decisions (e.g., subcontracting, reductions in force, changes in operational measures, purchases and divestitures, etc.).